How N.C.-grown wheat fuels America's appetite for Cheez-Its

 Ribbons of dough roll through 300-foot-long ovens before being stamped into squares and funneled into plastic bags.

-Kellanova, a snack-focused spinoff of cereal-maker Kellogg's, produces 8,000 crackers an hour at its Cary bakery, one of two in the U.S. (the other is in Kansas City, Kansas).
+Kellanova, a snack-focused spinoff of cereal-maker Kellogg's, produces 8,000 pounds an hour at its Cary bakery, one of two in the U.S. (the other is in Kansas City, Kansas).

 "It started out as a sandwich cracker plant that made cookies and sandwich crackers," bakery director Steve Surovec said on a recent media tour.

-Note: Correction: Kellanova produces 8,000 pounds an hour at its Cary bakery.